S Corp vs. LLC: Which Is Better for Your Business?

 When it comes to filing articles of organization, most states have a form you can fill out.
 Typically, you also need to pay a filing fee to become an LLC.

-Keep in mind that each state’s rules for starting an LLC may be different.
+Keep in mind that each state’s rules for starting an LLC may differ.
 Check with your state for more information about forming a limited liability company.

 You need the following information to fill out Form 2553: